jonkmatsumo/resume-customizer/README.md

     AGENT <--> DB
 ```

-The system uses hybrid ranking (deterministic heuristics + LLM semantic evaluation), validation loops that compile LaTeX and check the PDF, and persists every artifact to PostgreSQL for debugging.
+The system uses hybrid ranking (deterministic heuristics + LLM semantic evaluation), validation loops that compile LaTeX and check the PDF, and persists all data to PostgreSQL in normalized relational tables.
 Under the hood, the pipeline orchestrates specialized agents that pass validated data between stages—green nodes below indicate LLM-powered steps:

 ```mermaid
 flowchart TD